tecrajesh/shuffleSort/README.md

 design
 .
-The page consists of 9 numbered cards which can be man

-ipulated by using the
+The page consists of 9 numbered cards which can be manipulated by using the

 shuffle and short buttons
 .